birkin/bibjson_web_project/README.md

         r = requests.get('http://127.0.0.1/bib_ourl_api/v1/bib_to_ourl/', params=payload)

-        ## note: requests automatically properly encodes the bibjson -- this encoding step is important ##
+        ## note: the 'requests' package automatically properly encodes the bibjson -- this encoding step is important ##

 - the returned json: